-Good morning and welcome to this week’s edition of In the Books, featuring New Frontier by Jeremy Lee.
+Good morning and welcome to this week’s edition on In the Books, featuring Source of the River by Lana Axe.

 I was given a copy of this novel in exchange for an honest review.

 As a huge fan of epic fantasy, I really enjoyed the easy flowing style the author uses to weave her stories.
 The good versus evil is a clear cut divide, but that didn’t take away from my enjoyment of the story.
 If anything, it helped me settle in and enjoy the trials of the characters even more.

 Each of the main characters were likable in their own way.
 As is typical with most youths, River and his friends only want to help the mountain dwarves that suffer from a magical plague and, with the benefits of River’s elemental magic, travel up the river to the dwarf colony.
 There they meet a dwarf girl named Kaiya who is powerful in magic, but her ability leads to her being an outcast among her people.

 My favorite was an evil elf that wishes to capture the soul of an elemental.
 He was your typical bad guy and that made him all the more fun.
 What can I say?
 I love bad guys.
 Lol

 This was another fun read from Lana Axe and I can’t wait to read her next novel.